CharlesKariuki-001/CharlesKariuki-001/README.md

 ## Who I am

-I'm a 23-year-old Computer Science student from Nairobi building an AI-powered fraud detection tool for African mobile money — specifically the M-Pesa ecosystem that millions of Kenyans depend on every day.
+I'm a  Computer Science student building an
+AI-powered fraud detection tool for African mobile money, specifically the M-Pesa ecosystem that millions of Kenyans depend on every day.

 I'm not building this because it looks good on a CV.